 Deceptive pricing practices

-Pricing tactics that mislead customers are widespread and can take several forms:
+Pricing tactics that mislead customers are widespread and can take several forms.
+These strategies prey on consumer trust and create the illusion of value.
+For example:

 - Hidden fees: Advertised prices that exclude necessary costs, such as service charges or delivery fees.

-- Drip pricing: Revealing additional costs only after the consumer is invested in the purchasing process.
+- Drip pricing: Revealing additional costs only after the consumer has invested in the purchasing process.

 - False discounts: Inflating original prices to make discounts seem more significant than they are.